-- Buy commercial property and place it in a community land trust.
+- Buy commercial property with the help of a commercial real estate brokerage firm and place it in a community land trust..
 Repurpose empty storefronts by renting affordable space to small businesses.

 - Create local delivery services.
 Push back against third-party delivery apps that are eating the profits of restaurants.

 - Promote small businesses and shopping small.
 Use ARPA funds to create marketing initiatives.

 - Capitalize a publicly owned bank.
 Make more money available for small business loans commercial banks deny.
 Make excellent banking services available for everyone.

 - Support employee business ownership.
 Keeps companies alive, helps business owners retire comfortably, and builds wealth for worker-owners.